-A few years ago, a friend of mine who was dating a guy with kids said to me, “Today is my boyfriend’s daughter’s 16th birthday.
+A friend of mine who was dating a guy with kids said to me, “Today is my boyfriend’s daughter’s 16th birthday.
 I got her a dozen roses and a box of her favorite chocolates.”

 1. The kids might feel like they are being disloyal to their mother if they are kind to the girlfriend.

-This is what I’ve learned over the years.
+Here is what I’ve learned over the years.
 No one’s boyfriend’s kids hate them.
 IT’S NOT PERSONAL!!!!!!

-I have a friend who is in her forties, who told me that her parents got divorced in high school, and that she was really mean to her dad’s girlfriend (who is now his wife) for years.
+I have a friend who is in her forties, who told me that her parents got divorced in high school and that she was really mean to her dad’s girlfriend (who is now his wife) for years.
 She said she ended up apologizing to the woman years later, because she realized it wasn’t the woman she disliked, it was HER feeling resentful that her dad wasn’t with her mom.

 Here are a few tips on dating a guy with kids.

-- Think this way.
-They are NOT your kids.
-Don’t try to play the role of their mom.
+You can love them like they are your kids, but don’t try to play the role of their mom.
 They have a mom.
 And, even if they don’t-even if the mom is deceased or she isn’t in the picture, they don’t want you to take her place.
 What you are to them is a friend, a mentor, and another adult that they can lean on for support in life.
 What’s so wrong with that?
 The relationship can be beautiful.

 5. Have confidence in yourself.
-Why WOULDN’T they like you?

 Think about all your wonderful qualities and all you have to offer.
 Remember that once they get to know you and give you a chance, they are going to love you.
 Don’t let the kids dictate how you feel about yourself.
 I know it isn’t easy, but try to keep your relationship with your boyfriend autonomous from your relationship with the kids.